google-research/swift-tfp/README.md

 - Limited to a single file only
 - Only analyzes functions with a single basic block
-- Constraints are only propagated through function calls when the callee is defined before the caller
 - The use of `assert` statements would violate the "single basic block" rule, so for now, please paste the following code into your file (can be at the very bottom), and use `check` instead:

 ```swift